 While the differences between divorce and separation are staggering, both avenues will share common ground in their aftermath.
 Like any family law situation, shared property and lives bring with them plenty of outcomes.
 For example, child custody issues are obviously going to be prevalent when it comes to a legal separation as they would in a divorce.
 A legal separation means the parents are not living in the same home, so the care of the children must be delegated accordingly.

-Alimony and spousal support is also prevalent in both separation and divorce, as the separation can mean one spouse is unable to support their way of life immediately following the filing and fulfillment.
-There are many issues that will present themselves across both divorce proceedings and legal separation, so if you have any questions, it is best to seek out a legal professional with family law expertise to guide you through.
+Alimony and spousal support are also prevalent in both separation and divorce, as the separation can mean one spouse is unable to support their way of life immediately following the filing and fulfillment.
+Many issues will present themselves in both divorce proceedings and legal separation, so if you have any questions, it is best to seek out a legal professional with family law expertise to guide you through.

 Both of these options have aspects they cannot avoid, most obviously including child custody and child support, as well as the question of alimony or spousal maintenance payments.
 While unfortunate, sometimes the best answer for both spouses involved in such a case is to end the marriage and find a way to move on in their lives.